allemas/jdk-22/README.md

 | "The file tmp.dat does exist" or "The file tmp.dat does not exist"
 ```

-Multiline is now supported in the source file without introducing newlines !
+Multiline is supported in the source file without introducing newlines !
 The value of the embedded expression is interpolated int the result at the position of the `\ `
 The template consider to continue on the same line.
 ```java
 String time = STR."The time is \{